 A: They will be evaluated by a doctor or nurse practitioner, who will order the testing that they feel is appropriate.
 This may include but is not limited to flu, strep and COVID testing.
-COVID testing is not guaranteed as we are in short supply currently.

 Q: What is the COVID-19 testing procedure like at Urgent Care?